Ground Sage Uses: Adding Flavor and Health Benefits

 How can ground sage benefit the skin?

-You can make a sage-infused toner by steeping a handful of fresh sage leaves in boiling water for 10 minutes, then straining and cooling the liquid.
-Apply the toner to your face with a cotton ball after cleansing.
+Sage delivers anti‑inflammatory and antibacterial properties that soothe skin conditions such as acne, eczema, and psoriasis.
+You can create a sage‑infused toner by steeping a handful of fresh sage leaves in boiling water for 10 minutes, then straining and cooling the liquid.
+Apply the toner with a cotton ball after cleansing your face.

 In what ways can ground sage enhance hair health?